 Source: Audited Financial Statements and Adopted Budgets of the District.
-Summary itself is not audited.

 In addition to the amount of State Aid budgeted annually by the District, the State makes payments of STAR aid representing tax savings provided by school districts to their taxpayers under the STAR Program (See "STAR - School Tax Exemption" herein).